Asymptotic minimality of one-dimensional transition profiles in Aviles-Giga type models: an approach via 1-currents: Characterising calibrations through differential inequalities

-In the following sections, we will indeed construct $\Phi$ such that $g(\Xi) \le W$ for this definition of $\Xi$.
+In the following sections, we will indeed construct $\Phi$ such that $f(D\Phi) \le W$.
 Unfortunately, this function will not satisfy the regularity requirements of the preceding subsection.
 For this reason, we have to use a regularisation scheme, which eventually necessitates the construction of a family of vector fields $\omega_\delta$ rather than a single $\omega$ as in Proposition \ref{prp:pointwise-characterisation}.

 Another technical difficulty arises from the fact that once we have $\sigma$, we need to invert the $\curl$ operator.
 It does not quite suffice to use standard results here, because we do not necessarily have decay at infinity for $\sigma$, but we still want to control the growth of $\omega$.
 We use the following result here.